 - zest of one orange

-- Add softened butter to stand mixer with paddle attachment and whip butter until it becomes light and fluffy.
+- Add softened room temperature butter and a small pinch of salt to a stand mixer with a paddle attachment and whip butter until it becomes light and fluffy.
+About 1 minute.

 - Add the orange zest and the honey and beat until combined.

-- Add in the blackberries and blend until all ingredients are combined and blackberries have been evenly distributed and have made the butter turn a gorgeous purle color.
+- Add in the blackberries and blend until all ingredients are combined and blackberries have been evenly distributed and have made the butter turn a gorgeous purple color.